wazuh/wazuh-documentation/source/user-manual/capabilities/auditing-whodata/who-linux.rst

 ^^^^^^^^^^^^

 The who-data monitoring functionality uses the Linux Audit subsystem to get the information about who made the changes in a monitored directory.
-These changes produce audit events processed by *syscheck* and reported to the manager.
+These changes produce audit events that are processed by *syscheck* and reported to the manager.

 Configuration
 ^^^^^^^^^^^^^